 Employees may also be hired for a fixed term.
-In such cases, an employer putting an end to the contract before it expires will normally have to pay the employee the salary owed for the balance of the term, unless cause exists for a summary dismissal of the employee or there is an enforceable early termination provision limiting notice in the contract.
+In such cases, an employer putting an end to the contract before it expires will normally have to pay the employee the salary owed for the balance of the term, unless cause exists for a summary dismissal of the employee.

-The ESC provides for a 90-days probation period during which the employer may summarily terminate the employee's employment without notice or pay in lieu of notice.
+The Code provides for a 90-days probation period during which the employer may summarily terminate the employee's employment without notice or pay in lieu of notice.
 Equally, an employee may resign on the spot, during the probation period.
 Employers who wish to hire on a probationary basis, must specify the period of probation at the beginning of employment.

-The ESC provides for termination notice periods of between one and eight weeks (after the probation period is completed), depending on the length of the employee's service, for employees who have been employed for 90-days or longer.
+The Code provides for termination notice periods of between one and eight weeks (after the probation period is completed), depending on the length of the employee's service, for employees who have been employed for 90-days or longer.
 The employer has the option of providing pay in lieu of notice or a combination of notice and pay in lieu.

-The ESC notice periods for employers are minimums.
+The Code notice periods for employers are minimum.
 Employees will frequently be entitled to much longer periods of notice in advance, or pay in lieu of notice, at common law in Alberta, unless the termination is for cause.
 Cause is normally of a disciplinary nature and does not include an employer's need to reduce its workforce for economic reasons.

-Under the ESC, an employer who wishes to maintain the employment relationship may temporarily lay off an employee.
+Under the Code, an employer who wishes to maintain the employment relationship may temporarily lay off an employee.
 To be enforceable, the layoff must:

-- be in writing;

-- state that it is a temporary layoff notice and the date the layoff is to commence; and

-- include sections 62, 63 and 64 of the ESC.
+- be in writing; - state that it is a temporary layoff notice and its effective date; and - include sections 62, 63 and 64 of the Code.

-If these conditions are not met or if the employment agreement does not specify the employer's right to layoff, the employee may have been unjustly or constructively dismissed.
+If these conditions are not met, the employee may have been unjustly or constructively dismissed.